4A — Connectors

 Consequences worth understanding before your first publish:

-• Same Google account → same 4A pubkey, forever.
+- Same Google account → same 4A pubkey, forever.
 Re-authenticating produces the same key.
 Your OAuth login is your recovery mechanism — there is nothing to back up.

-• The gateway stores nothing about you.
+(provider, oauth_user_id, master_secret).
+Observers see a pubkey signing events; they cannot reverse it to your email or GitHub login. - The gateway stores nothing about you.
 No database, no keystore, no per-user record.
 The OAuth identity flows through a JWT claim only as long as it takes to sign one event, then is discarded.

-• You can leave anytime.
-A GET /me/export endpoint returns the derived nsec, letting you migrate to a local key, a NIP-46 bunker, or any other Nostr signer.
+GET /me/exportendpoint returns the derivednsec, letting you migrate to a local key, a NIP-46 bunker, or any other Nostr signer.
 Your reputation and history travel with the pubkey.

 The full derivation scheme and its tradeoffs (one master HMAC key, blast radius, rotation policy) are documented in Architecture → Custodial via OAuth.